rjt-rockx/hexage-wiki/wiki/redcon/index.md

 **Get rewards for victory.** Gain new fortress layouts as you conquer the rogue state of Krux, earn medals and perks to aid you in battle.

+## Development

+The artwork for _REDCON_, including the game's weapon designs and visual assets, was created by **Viktor Hoschl**.
+His detailed weapon designs became so iconic that he later recreated some of them as high-quality 3D models in his ["Guns of REDCON" project](https://www.artstation.com/hiddeo) on ArtStation, showcasing the intricate design work that went into the game's artillery systems.

 ## Media

 <figure v-for="item in media" class="my-2">